cartland/star-exploration/README.md

 2.  **Install dependencies:**
     ```sh
-    npm install
+    yarn install
     ```
     *Note: This project was created with an older version of `react-scripts`.
-If you are using a recent version of Node.js (v17+), you may need to update `react-scripts` to resolve potential issues: `npm install react-scripts@latest`.*
+If you are using a recent version of Node.js (v17+), you may need to update `react-scripts` to resolve potential issues: `yarn add react-scripts@latest`.*

 3.  **Run the development server:**
     ```sh
-    npm start
+    yarn start
     ```
     This will open the application in your default browser at [http://localhost:3000](http://localhost:3000).

 ### Available Scripts

--   `npm start`: Runs the app in development mode.
+-   `yarn start`: Runs the app in development mode.
--   `npm test`: Launches the test runner.
+-   `yarn test`: Launches the test runner.
--   `npm run build`: Builds the app for production to the `build` folder.
+-   `yarn build`: Builds the app for production to the `build` folder.

 ## Deployment